-Risk 006 - Failure to secure financial sustainability that ensures and maintains effective service provision.

-Risk 009 - Failure to have a robust and financially sustainable on-call duty system to meet the needs of the Service.

-Risk 301 - Failure to protect the Service against cyber threats and attacks.
+- Risk 006 Failure to secure financial sustainability that ensures and maintains effective service provision. - Risk 009 Failure to have a robust and financially sustainable on-call duty system to meet the needs of the Service. - Risk 301 Failure to protect the Service against cyber threats and attacks. - Risk 412 Failure to sufficiently resource potential changes to the fire safety and building safety regimes.
+Inquiry and subsequent reports. - Risk 413 Failure to appropriately plan, respond and work within the requirements and restrictions of this winter's preparedness and response.

-The strategic risk register for the Authority is available on the Service website at www.dwfire.org.uk as reported at the Finance & Governance Committee.
+The strategic risk register for the Authority is available on the Service website at www.dwfire.org.uk as reported at the Finance & Audit Committee.